mestafrica/MESTLectures/Meteor/README.md

 ### My class ###

 #### 1.0 Create an array of objects representing class mates ####
-* Create a new project, delte the initial files and create a client folder and `main.html`,`main.css` and `main.js` files
+* Create a new project, delete the initial files and create a client folder and `main.html`,`main.css` and `main.js` files
 * Create an array of objects representing at least 5 classmates.
 Include name, age and gender
 * Cycle through using `{{#each}}`